cronologic-de/ndigo6g_babel/README.md

     ├── images/     # images used in documentation
     ├── include/    # header files required to use the ndigo6g12_driver DLL ├── libs/       # ndigo6g12_driver DLL
-    └── src/        # example applications using the ndigo6g12_driver DLL
+    ├── src/        # example applications using the ndigo6g12_driver DLL
+    └── tools/      # supporting tools and tool configurations

 ## Examples
 The example applications can be build using the [Clang frontend for LLVM](https://clang.llvm.org/index.html).
 Easy LLVM installation for Windows is provided by the [Chocolatey project](https://chocolatey.org/): [LLVM Chocolatey package](https://community.chocolatey.org/packages/llvm)